Jacky-111111/15113-HW7/README.md

 - **Tool/Model Used:** Cursor planning + implementation workflow
 - **Purpose:** Convert requirements into an actionable build plan, then implement a playable vertical slice
 - **Key Prompt Summary:** Prioritized structure first, then minimum viable gameplay (movement, collision, typed hazards, typed exits, reset, one sample level), while avoiding overengineering.

+## Asset Troubleshooting

+### 1) White Background / Poor Transparency

+- The loader uses `convert_alpha()` for PNG transparency.
+- If an image still shows white background, the source file may not have a real alpha channel.
+- Current code can also apply a white color key for player sprites.
+- Quick fix: re-export the PNG with transparent background from your art tool.

+### 2) Sprite Looks Stretched or Hitbox Feels Wrong

+- Collision uses `pygame.Rect` sizes from gameplay constants/level data.
+- Sprites are scaled to fit those rectangles exactly.
+- If visuals feel off, adjust rectangle sizes first (gameplay), then re-check art proportions.
+- For players, edit `PLAYER_WIDTH` / `PLAYER_HEIGHT` in `settings.py`.
+- For map objects, edit rectangle data in `game/level.py`.

+### 3) Asset Not Showing

+- Check exact file names and paths under `assets/` (case-sensitive on some systems).
+- The project intentionally falls back to rectangle rendering when an image is missing.
+- If you see colored rectangles instead of art, that usually means the file failed to load.
+- Verify all expected files exist:
+  - `assets/players/fireboy.png`
+  - `assets/players/watergirl.png`
+  - `assets/tiles/platform.png`
+  - `assets/tiles/ground.png`
+  - `assets/hazards/fire.png`
+  - `assets/hazards/water.png`
+  - `assets/hazards/toxic.png`
+  - `assets/exits/fire_door.png`
+  - `assets/exits/water_door.png`
+  - `assets/background/cave.png`

+### 4) Teammate Pulled Repo But Sees Old Visuals

+- Ask them to restart the running Pygame process.
+- Confirm they are running `python3 main.py` from the project root.
+- If needed, remove stale `__pycache__` folders and rerun.

 ## Collaboration Notes